Demonstration of Maxwell Demon-assistant Einstein-Podolsky-Rosen Steering via Superconducting Quantum Processor

-To date, researchers have primarily focused their attention on extracting work by leveraging quantum correlation \cite{attention1, attention2, attention3}.
-It is both intriguing and significant to contemplate alternative viewpoints and inquire about the possibility of simulating quantum correlation or non-locality through the application of work.
-In a recent study, the authors (including two of the present authors) provide a positive response to the question posed \cite{Hu}.
-The incorporation of a Maxwell demon into the EPR steering task has been demonstrated, enabling collaboration between Alice and the demon to deceive Bob through the use of local operations and classical communication.
+To date, researchers have primarily focused on extracting work by leveraging quantum correlation \cite{attention1, attention2, attention3}.
+It is intriguing and significant to contemplate alternative viewpoints and inquire about the possibility of simulating quantum correlation or non-locality through work.
+The motivation behind this is twofold.
+Firstly, since quantum correlation can be used to extract work, it is natural to ask whether doing work can simulate quantum correlation from an academic point of view.
+Secondly, the possibility of simulating quantum correlation through work implies the existence of possible thermodynamic loopholes in the non-locality tests that have not been considered before.
+In a recent study, the authors (including two of the present authors) provided a positive response to the question posed \cite{Hu}.
+The incorporation of a Maxwell demon into the EPR steering task, i.e., Maxwell demon-assisted EPR steering has been proposed, enabling collaboration between Alice and a demon to deceive Bob through local operations and classical communication.
 The reason for this discrepancy lies in the presence of information exchange between Alice and Bob during the task of EPR steering, a phenomenon that is not possible in the context of the Bell test.
-The concept of the Maxwell demon-assistant EPR steering introduces a new loophole in thermodynamics, which is distinct from existing loopholes related to locality, free will, and detection.
+The concept of the Maxwell demon-assisted EPR steering introduces a new loophole in thermodynamics, which is distinct from existing loopholes related to locality \cite{locality1, locality2, locality3}, free will \cite{free} and detection \cite{detection}.
 The closure of this demon loophole requires continuous monitoring of Bob's surroundings to ensure that there are no abnormal heat fluctuations caused by the demon's attempts to erase its memory.
-In order to investigate the correlation between the work performed by the demon and the non-locality exhibited in the EPR steering, a dedicated quantum circuit model has been proposed \cite{Hu}
+In order to investigate the correlation between the work performed by the demon and the non-locality exhibited in the EPR steering, a dedicated quantum circuit model has been proposed \cite{Hu}.
+The novelty of Maxwell demon-assisted EPR steering lies in demonstrating that the non-locality demonstrated in EPR steering can be simulated by the demon's work through local operations and classical communications, which proves the existence of thermodynamic loophole in the non-locality verification beyond the Bell test.